Showcase.

 I also took DG703 Complexity trough Simplicity.
 I have always had a hard time applying the Designing Mathematical Models competency in my process.
 Since this is the only assignment on that subject I decided to take it and see for myself how DMM looks, applied to Industrial Design.

 This assignment was very clearly split up into two weeks.
 The first week was all about theory, reading papers and presenting them.
 The second week was about applying the theory.
 Together with Gwen Klerks and Martine Bak I created an interactive Spotify playing interface.
 This became SPOT.
 SPOT is a minimalistic looking device that consists out of a round base with a rotatable lever with a single knob.
 The lever features a display showing the current song playing.
-A user
+A user Our main goal was that it had to be intuitive, a user should understand how to use this design on first notice.
+We limited ourselves in using aesthetic interactions.
+This led us to designing a very physical interaction.
+Read elaborated theory Read longer reflection Read the feedback

 I think DG622 is a massively useful assignment, the principles of it could be relevant for any ID project, but moreover, for any consumer product.
 In a world where interaction richness has been seeing a decrease, I think it could be very important and valuable to look back at what made mechanical products not require a manual.
 Using these principles, together with today’s knowledge and research can contribute enormously to any new product brought to the market.
+While user interaction can seem like a very abstract I now feel like I can have a structured approach to dealing with it.
+Trying things out of course remains the most important way in testing if a product will work, but using tools such as the frogger framerwork, or considering richness of interactions in a near mathematical way can give very good and valuable direction to a project or product.

 SPOT, the spotify interface we made